-Table 1: Canadian Lan d Position Summary Property / Project Nam e 2011 Notes Hectares In the Athabasca, the Company controls an Alberta 97,000 exploration portfolio of 20 large projects totalling Arnold 14,000 over 4,000 square miles (0.987 million hectares) Black Lake Option with Black Lake Denesuline 16,000 and has a land position that rivals the combined Collins Bay Extension Option with Bayswater Uranium 39,000 holdings of established uranium producing giants Carswell 29,000 Cameco Corporation and Areva.
-The Company has Cree East Ventured with Korean Consortium 58,000 built a strong in-house exploration team and has Cree West Ventured with Westcan Uranium 20,000 established strategic exploration funding Fond Du Lac Option with Fond Du Lac Denesuline 17,000 relationships with MC Resources Canada, a wholly Grease River Ventured with Westcan Uranium 44,000 owned subsidiary of Japan's Mitsubishi Helmer 57,000 Corporation Ltd. ("Mitsubishi") (on the West McArthur property), with a Korean Consortium Hodgson 25,000 comprised of Hanwha Corp., Korea Resources Kasmere 267,000 Corp. ("KORES"), Korea Electric Power Key Ventured with Westcan Uranium 6,000 Corporation ("KEPCO"), and SK Energy Co.
-Ltd. Lake Athabasca 41,000 (on the Cree East property), and entered into a McTavish Ventured with Kodiak Exploration 16,000 memorandum of understanding with Chinese- Moon 4,000 based East Resource Inc. ("ERI") (for its Poplar NW Manitoba MOU with East Resources Inc. 144,000 project).
-CanAlaska also has option arrangements Poplar MOU with East Resources Inc. 51,000 with Westcan Uranium Corp. ("Westcan") in Waterbury West MaArthur Vantured with Mitcubichi Day Dty 6,000 respect of its Cree West, Key Lake and Grease West McArthur Ventured with Mitsubishi Dev.
-Pty 36,000 River properties and, Kodiak Exploration Limited TOTAL 20 Projects 987,000 is earning into the Company's McTavish property.
+In the Athabasca, the Company controls an exploration portfolio of 20 large projects totalling over 4,000 square miles (0.97 million hectares) and has a land position that rivals the combined holdings of established uranium producing giants Cameco Corporation and Areva.
+The Company has built a strong in-house exploration team and has established strategic exploration relationships with MC Resources Canada, a wholly subsidiary of Japan's Mitsubishi Corporation Ltd. ("Mitsubishi") (on the West McArthur property), and with a Korean Consortium comprised of Hanwha Corp., Korea Resources Corp. ("KORES"), Korea Electric Power Corporation ("KEPCO"), and SK Network Co.
+Ltd. (on the Cree East property).
+CanAlaska also has option arrangements with Westcan Uranium Corp. ("Westcan") in respect of its Cree West, Key Lake and Grease River properties and, Kodiak Exploration Limited is earning into the Company's McTavish property.

-In addition, CanAlaska has entered into option agreements on the Black Lake, Fond Du Lac, and Collins Bay Extension projects with other third-parties through which the Company has committed to undertake and fund the exploration work.
+In addition, CanAlaska has entered into option with other third portion through which the Company agreements on the Black Lake, Fond Du Lac, and Collins Bay Extension projects with other third-parties through which the Company has committed to undertake and fund the exploration work.
 CanAlaska plans to actively market other projects to potential partners.